PedroCr05/Cardpedia-Pokemon-TCG/README.md

-# Pokémon TCG - Higher or Lower?
+# Pokémon TCG - Can you defeat it?
 ## Description
 Hello there trainer!
-Are you perphaps the best of the best?
-If, so.
-Do you think you can get a hot streak of a little game of higher or lower?

-Find out by playing this game!
+This is a small and simple game, but as simple as it may be.
+Do you think you're up for the challenge?
+In being the very best?
+Well, if so?
+Then try this neat little game!

 ### Credits? o-o
 - LINK